Blackball – The Must Eats at Taiwan’s No1 Glass Jelly Dessert Chain

 Seriously, with Singapore’s hot weather, almost any dessert-thing should work.

 Blackball is said to be Taiwan’s No.1 grass jelly desert chain, with natural ingredients flown fresh from Guanxi (that’s why more expensive lah.)

 Some people actually thought it is owned by MediaCorp actor Zhang Yao Dong, which I think he is just a paid endorser.
 Still, how many Taiwan dessert stalls in Singapore you know have the capital to pay for artiste endorsement?

 The Taiwanese desserts are available cold, warm, hot or icy.
-The choice for me is obvious, especially when The Star Vista is non-air-conditioned, and I swiftly ordered the BlackBall Signature Crushed Ice ($4.90), Jiu Fen Taro Ball Crushed Ice ($4.50) and Honey Yam Crushed Ice with Milk.
+I swiftly ordered the BlackBall Signature Crushed Ice ($4.90), Jiu Fen Taro Ball Crushed Ice ($4.50) and Honey Yam Crushed Ice with Milk.

 Surprisingly, the Honey Yam Crushed Ice was my table’s favourite, the yam tenderly soft almost disintegrating in the mouth.
 The aesthetic value can be improved, but refreshing factor is definitely there.

 The Taiwanese desserts we had are not (I quote my friend) “life-changing”, but are “nice and deserve a repeat visit”.
 I concur.

 Even my Taiwanese friend commented that it is not too bad.
 The name “Blackball” comes from a combination of ‘black’ glass jelly and taro ‘balls’.
 And Blackball’s silky glass jelly is indeed one of the best-tasting available here.